ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Freezing the requirements

 Our final step before uploading the program to GitHub is to create a list of requirements for the program.
-This is necessary for the server to know what needs to install to run our program.
+This is necessary for the platform to know what to install to run our program.
 Luckily, pip makes this easy.
 In the same terminal, enter:

 `pip3 freeze > requirements.txt`

-This will create a file titled "requirements.txt" that contains all the project's requirements.
+This will create a file titled "requirements.txt", that contains all the project's requirements.
 Your directory should look similar to this:
 ```
 ProjectDirectory
 +   env